grouponetoetree/freelancer-theme/_posts/2014-07-18-Zhen's-Book.markdown

 In the first half of the book, Joseph explained what are the morality and ethics and then related them to computer network, after this he talks about the computer network attacks and the role of computer users to protect themselves.
 In the second half of this book, Joseph mainly talks about the security issue, in terms of different aspects in IT, included mobile systems and cloud, not only the computer network.
 On the other hand, The book becomes of further use to readers as it provided the points of what should readers know after reading the materials before each chapters, this is very helpful for the users to highly understand the contents of this book.
-footer: Joseph, J. k (2014) Computer Network Security and Cyber Ethics (Forth edition) Retrieved from Monash EBook library: <a href= "http://ebookcentral.proquest.com.ezproxy.lib.monash.edu.au/lib/monash/detail.action?docID=1653191">Link to text</a>
+footer: Joseph, J. k (2014) Computer Network Security and Cyber Ethics (Forth edition) Retrieved from Monash EBook library - <a href= "http://ebookcentral.proquest.com.ezproxy.lib.monash.edu.au/lib/monash/detail.action?docID=1653191">Link to text</a>
 ---